EFlynn7778/CRSF2MAVLink/README.md

 # CRSF2MAVLink
 CRSF Telemetry to MAVLink Telemetery Converter

-CRSF (Crossfire) Telemetry to MAVLink Telemetry converter.
+CRSF (Crossfire/ELRS) Telemetry to MAVLink Telemetry converter.

 Implemented for use with Automatic Antenna Trackers, or a bridge between CRSF and any other MAVLink compatible device.